chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

   :language: text
   :lines: 34

-Yet rather than supporting an explicit ``+`` operator on arrays of reals, Chapel implements this statement by promoting the standard ``+`` operator for scalar values of type ``real``.
+Note that Chapel does not support an explicit ``+`` operator for arrays of reals.
+Rather, Chapel implements this operation by promoting the standard ``+`` operator for scalar values of type ``real``.
+For this reason, applying ``*`` to Chapel arrays results in an elementwise multiplication of the arrays' elements by default, rather than a matrix multiplication operation.

-Even the assignment operations in these statements can be considered to be promotions of scalar assignment between ``real`` values.
+Even the assignment operations in these statements can be considered to be promotions of scalar assignment for ``real`` values.
 Thus, the statements above can be considered to be equivalent to:

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel